Home Compare EQR vs INVH

 Equity Residential vs Invitation Homes: Which Stock Looks Stronger in 2026?

-Equity Residential holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-Invitation Homes still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+Equity Residential leads structurally, with profitability as the clearest single gap between the two profiles.
+Invitation Homes still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON